Home Page VCF Networking (NSX)

 First, make sure a supervisor namespace has been created, and a VKS cluster is up and running.
 For details on how to setup a VKS cluster, consult the official documentation: https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/8-0/using-tkg-service-with-vsphere-supervisor/provisioning-tkg-service-clusters/workflow-for-provisioning-tkg-clusters-using-kubectl.html

-Below we’re using the latest release available at the time, v1.32.
+Below we’re using the latest release available at the time, v1.32 (VKS 3.4).
 For simplicity, we’ll use an Ubuntu (Jammy) VM as our environment (for the VKS cluster spec, see the footnote).

 Installation and Setup

-To begin, we download and install Istio binary locally:
+To begin, we download the Istio samples locally:

-Next, we’re going to install Istio using the CNI method.
+Next, we’re going to install Istio using a VKS standard package.
+Moreover, the Istio architecture we’ll be using is sidecar, using the CNI method.
 This approach eliminates the need for a privileged init container in every workload namespace, enhancing security and compliance.
 Instead, we only need one privileged namespace (istio-system) and this will install one CNI pod per node.

 By handling traffic redirection at the CNI level we enable better compatibility with NetworkPolicies and multi-tenant environments.